nairadithya/nairadithya/README.md

 Hi there 👋
 </h2>

-🎓 I'm a student pursuing a B.Tech in Artificial Intelligence And Data Science, in Amrita School Of Engineering, Bangalore.
+Hello, I am Adithya.
+I'm a student at Amrita School Of Engineering, Bangalore.
+I am currently pursuing a B. Tech in Artificial Intelligence And Data Science.

-🌱 I'm actively working on discovering cold fusion(I am quite close).

-⚡ I love electronic music, fantasy novels and the catppuccin colour scheme.

-📃 Org-Mode is superior to Markdown (Fight me).
+I'm deeply interested in artificial intelligence, software, science and art.

+I am a believer in the [IndieWeb](https://indieweb.org), and using technology to express yourself.

+I'm a co-leader of [The Journal Society](https://jsoc.amrita.town) in Amrita, which is a group of people coming together on a regular basis to discuss scientific and mathematical ideas in a rigorous manner.

+Check out [amrita.town](https://amrita.town) if you're an Amrita student.